-General consensus exists on a syngenetic-exhalative origin for the Zinkgruvan deposit in which lenses of polymetallic (Zn, Pb, Ag (and Cu)) sulphides formed at or near the seafloor in submarine hot spring environments.
-They formed from accumulations of the focussed discharges of metal-enriched fluids associated with seafloor hydrothermal convection, potentially associated with areas of active submarine volcanism including rift spreading centres.
+General consensus exists on a syngenetic-exhalative origin for the Zinkgruvan deposit in which lenses of polymetallic (Zn, Pb, Ag (and Cu)) sulfides formed at or near the seafloor in submarine hot spring environments.
+They formed from accumulations of the focused discharges of metal-enriched fluids associated with seafloor hydrothermal convection, potentially associated with areas of active submarine volcanism including rift spreading centers.

 Drilling is the principle means of near mine exploration.
-Historical exploration comprised a heliborne magnetic and radiometric survey covering an area of 223 km2 including the mine site and immediate area was carried out, a GEOTEM® air borne electromagnetic survey covering an area of 236 km2 was flown, extensive ground geophysical surveys including magnetic, horizontal-loop electromagnetic and induced polarization were undertaken while geological mapping, conventional till sampling and MMI geochemical surveying were also carried out.
-Several possible targets were identified during the exploration programme; however, none of these were tested by drilling and no further work was undertaken on them prior to 2000.
-Since 2000, exploration has predominantly been focussed on near mine targets rather than regional.
+Historical exploration comprised a heliborne magnetic and radiometric survey covering an area of 223 km2 including the mine site and the immediate area was carried out, a GEOTEM® air borne electromagnetic survey covering an area of 236 km2 was flown, extensive ground geophysical surveys including magnetic, horizontal-loop electromagnetic and induced polarization were undertaken while geological mapping, conventional till sampling and MMI geochemical surveying were also carried out.
+Several possible targets were identified during the exploration program; however, none of these were tested by drilling and no further work was undertaken on them prior to 2000.
+Since 2000, exploration has predominantly been focused on near mine targets rather than regional.

-In 2019, exploration has focused primarily on replacing mining depletion and adding new Mineral Resources, exploring the continuation of the Burkland, Nygruvan and the Dalby areas at depth and the Flaxen area closer to surface.
+In 2020, exploration has focused primarily on replacing mining depletion and adding new Mineral Resources, exploring the continuation of the Burkland, Nygruvan and the Dalby areas at depth and the Flaxen area closer to surface.
 Due to the depth of the exploration areas and the relatively complex geometry, a large portion of exploration is done by underground drilling.
-In 2019, 1,280 m of underground exploration development drifting was done in the Dalby and Nygruvan areas providing platforms for continued exploration drilling along mineralised trends.
-Beginning in 2018, significant exploration has been done from surface on the Flaxen and Dalby areas.
-A TDEM survey covering the extensions of the known mineralisation was initiated in 2019 and will continue in 2020.
-A test of Minalyzer Core Scan technology was also carried out in 2019, and improvements to drill target delineation from the resulting data is being assessed.
+In 2020, 204 m of underground exploration development drifting was done in the Western Field and Nygruvan areas providing platforms for continued exploration drilling along mineralized trends.

 Underground drilling, comprising Mineral Resource exploration and stope definition drilling, is carried out on an ongoing basis.
-Stope definition holes are drilled from underground with intersections typically on 15 m by 20 m centres.
-Drill holes are surveyed at 3 m intervals using gyro surveying equipment which provides an accurate location of the drill intersections.
+Stope definition holes are drilled from underground with intersections typically on 15 m by 20 m centers.
+Drill holes are surveyed at 3 m intervals using gyro surveying equipment, which provides an accurate location of the drill intersections.

-In 2019, 60,384 m of surface and underground exploration drilling was completed with a focus on expanding near mine Mineral Resources.
-Underground drilling comprised 29,727 m on the Nygruvan, Burkland, Mellanby, Dalby, Cecilia and Borta Bakom extensions, at depth and along strike, while 30,657 m were drilled from surface on the Dalby and Flaxen concessions.
-A total of 38,253 m of infill and definition drilling was completed from underground.
+In 2020, 17,772 m of surface and underground exploration drilling was completed with a focus on expanding near mine Mineral Resources.
+Underground drilling comprised 13,257 m on the Nygruvan, Dalby, Cecilia and Borta Bakom extensions, at depth and along strike, while 4,515 m were drilled from surface on the Flaxen concession.
+A total of 43,536 m of infill and definition drilling was completed from underground.

-All samples are collected by ZMAB geological staff and all sample preparation is undertaken at the Zinkgruvan mine site facility.
-Sampling procedures are the same for both underground and surface drill core.
-Core boxes are transported from the drill sites to the on-site logging facilities at Zinkgruvan mine.
+All samples are collected by ZMAB geological staff and sampling procedures are the same for both underground and surface drill core.
+Core boxes are transported from the drill sites to the on-site logging facilities at Zinkgruvan Mine.
 Core sample intervals selected for analyses are halved with splitting performed by an Almonte® core saw.

-Sample preparation is carried out on-site at the Zinkgruvan mine site facility.
-Jaw crushing is undertaken in a facility located adjacent to the core logging facility while all further stages of sample preparation are undertaken within a section of the Zinkgruvan analytical laboratory.
-All geological samples are assayed at ACME Analytical Laboratories, Vancouver, Canada, an independent laboratory.
-The laboratory runs assays using ICP to analyse for 23 elements, including: Zn, Pb, Ag, Cu, Co, Ni, Al, As, Bi, Ca, Cd, Cr, Fe, Hg, K, Mg, Mn, Mo, Na, P, Sb, Sr, and W.
+Prior to May 2020, sample preparation was carried out entirely on-site at the Zinkgruvan Mine site facility, with jaw crushing undertaken in a facility located adjacent to the core logging facility while all further stages of sample preparation are undertaken within a section of the Zinkgruvan analytical laboratory.
+Since May 2020, all samples are sent either as whole or half core to the Bureau Veritas sample preparation facility in Krakow, Poland, for preparation.
+All geological samples are assayed at Bureau Veritas laboratories, Vancouver, Canada, an independent laboratory.
+The laboratory assays using ICP to analyze for 23 elements, including: Zn, Pb, Ag, Cu, Co, Ni, Al, As, Bi, Ca, Cd, Cr, Fe, Hg, K, Mg, Mn, Mo, Na, P, Sb, Sr, and W.